tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ---

+## Flexible Deadlines
+This course has flexible deadlines.
+If you can't make the deadline then send me an email explaining when you will get it done.
+I strongly encourage you to use some effective Time Management tools such as
+* Pomodoros
+* the 5 second rule
+* Calendaring

+---

 ## Programming Projects -- due each Monday
 The goal of the programming projects is to assess your ability to write and understand python programs.